348c/ACTIVITIES-for-Elective2/README.md

-# Exercises1
+Activities requirement
-this is exercises no.1 in our subject electives
+All activity for this course subject